Biberach an der Riß: Christmas Market

 The annual Christmas market, called "Christkindlesmarkt", which lasts 16 days, is another highlight of the year.
 Exotic foods from Britain, France, and Italy (presented by the twin cities), kitsch, and beautiful arts and crafts are there to see and buy.
 People meet to drink mulled wine.

 Music

 The church music in Biberach is specially determined by the St.-Martins-Chorknaben Biberach (English: St Martin's Boys’ Choir Biberach).

+The rail station of Biberach is mentioned in the Volkslied Auf de schwäbsche Eisebahne.